To our catalog of available CDs

 The History of Fenner Township, Madison County, NY

 Chapter VII of The History of Madison County (1872) by Mrs. L. M. Hammond.
 Fenner Township was formed from Cazenovia and Smithfield Townships in 1823.
-At the time Mrs. Hammond wrote this volume, Fenner, especially the area around Perryville Falls, was highly regarded as a place where nature could be observed at its scenic best.
-Early settlers came from Connecticut, Vermont, and Rhode Island, and the chapter traces many of them in some detail.
+Early settlers came from Connecticut, Vermont, and Rhode Island.
 It also offers the usual mentions of schools, churches and newspapers.
 See our Madison County page for more information.

 About Madison County -- Chapter 2 of The History of Madison County (1872) by Mrs. L. M. Hammond.
 This chapter concerns the creation of the county and development of its infrastructure.
 It also deals with its government, with lists of elected officials, and organizations within the county including associations and churches.
 Finally, it recounts some of the history of crime in the county, with anecdotes about some of the more lurid ones.
 See our Madison County page for more information.